-When the winds turn to chilly northerlies and darkness more swiftly overpowers daylight, you know it won’t be long until the arrival of more rain, possibly snow, and the colder temperatures which inevitably bring out the gritting lorries.
+When the winds turn to chilly northerlies and darkness overpowers daylight, you know it won’t be long until the arrival of more rain, possibly snow, and the colder temperatures that inevitably bring out the gritting lorries.

-Most of these steps should be within reach of the confident DIY cyclist, and the tools required are pretty straightforward, but if you’re in doubt an experienced shop mechanic can work wonders with a seized bottom bracket or really close-fitting mudguards.
+Most of these steps should be within reach of the confident home mechanic, and the tools required are pretty straightforward.
+However, if you’re in doubt about anything, an experienced shop mechanic can work wonders with a seized bottom bracket or really close-fitting mudguards.
 Bring on the winter!

-- For fasteners and other components: 3, 4, 5, 6mm Allen keys and/or 8, 9 and 10mm standard spanners; Phillips or flat screwdriver, pliers, small hacksaw
+- For fasteners and other components: 3, 4, 5, 6mm Allen keys and/or 8, 9 and 10mm standard spanners

 Frame Saver or similar